- AV Facilities

 Kitchenette

 The Scout and Guide Kitchenette in the lobby should be kept locked.
 Key in Key cupboard.
 The hardware and food/drinks should be kept in good condition and replenished by users.
 The vent fan is switched on by the high level wall switch (and triggered by the main kitchenette light.)
-The over should be checked to be switched off before leaving the kitchenette.
+The oven should be checked to be switched off before leaving the kitchenette.

 Security